 Myth or fact?

 A will is a legal document that sets out what will happen after you die to (most of) your property and any minor children.
-Preparing a will can ensure the things you own go to the people you want.
-And those close to you can feel confident they’re respecting your wishes.
+While not everyone needs a will, most people do.
+Preparing a will can ensure those you leave behind are looked after, and that the things you own go to the people you want.
+And it can help achieve fairness, accuracy, and peace of mind all around.

 A will helps those you leave behind